 Nosi has a quiet strength that inspires the teams of teenagers that she leads.
 She began leading the team in her area when she was 17 and is a great role model to young people around her with her passion for Jesus and her Christian life.
 She makes up and delivers all the food parcels for the children.

 As a child, Tham-Tham attended the very first Sidewalk programme that Metro Kids Africa did.
 Now she is responsible for all the props that are needed for the children’s programmes.
 She is a fantastic artist and her abilities add great visual props for the children.
 Tham-Tham is currently working towards gaining a Diploma in Financial Management and works closely with the Metro Kids Africa accountant to oversee the daily needs of the finances.

-Inga is our intern for 2020.
+Inga has joined the South African team on a full time basis and we are thrilled to have her with us.
 She is a talented leader, is keen to learn and loves to help with the writing of plays for the holiday clubs.

 Nomaphelo has been with Metro Kids Africa since she was a little girl.
 At ten years of age she was interpreting for James at the Sidewalk programme in her area.
 She is a natural leader and is an inspiration to many children and teenagers.
 Nomaphelo has the fun responsibility of planning all the games for the children.

 David is the Ugandan Manager and was the first person to come on staff in Uganda in 2014.
 He has a huge vision to impact children with the love of Christ and help them grow into young people who will impact their nation for good.
 He is a Registered General Nurse and this training has helped him care for the staff and children he is responsible for.
 David is gifted in communication with all people and this plays a huge part in him managing Metro Kids Africa Uganda well.